crackthecodeabhi/crackthecodeabhi/README.md

 ### You can reach me at abs@abhijith.page

-- 🔭 Maintiner for Kreds, redis client for Kotlin.
+- 🔭 Maintainer for Kreds, redis client for Kotlin.
 - 💬 Ask me about guitar, travel, photography and music.